azaoui/presentation/README.md

     app: employee
 ```

+If you set the type field to NodePort, the Kubernetes control plane will allocate a port from a range specified by --service-node-port-range flag (default: 30000-32767).
+Each node will proxy that port each (the same port number on every Node) into your Service.
+Your service will report that allocated port in its .spec.ports[*].nodePort field.

 NodePort: Exposes the service on each Node’s IP at a static port (the NodePort).
 A ClusterIP service, to which the NodePort service will route, is automatically created.
 You’ll be able to contact the NodePort service, from outside the cluster, by requesting <NodeIP>:<NodePort>.